Can I Use My Flex Card for Transportation Services?

 As we get older, living independently often means having accessible transportation.
 Having accessible transportation is about more than just convenience—it’s also essential to maintaining our health and well-being.

-Reliable transportation ensures we can keep on top of our health care needs and stay engaged with our communities, whether we’re going to doctor’s appointments, meeting a friend for lunch, or just running errands.
+Reliable transportation ensures we can keep on top of our health care needs and stay engaged with our communities: whether we’re going to doctor’s appointments, meeting a friend for lunch, or just running errands.

-If you have a Medicare Advantage (Part C) plan, you may have supplemental benefits available for eligible rides.
-If so, you can add your health benefits card (or flex card) to a rideshare app, like Uber, and use your benefits to pay for eligible rides.
+If you have Medicare Advantage (Part C), your coverage documents or plan administrator can help you determine whether it includes expanded transportation benefits.
+If so, you may be able to add your health benefits card (or flex card) to popular rideshare apps and use it to pay for eligible rides.Â

 What are rideshare services and how do they benefit older adults?

-With a rideshare service (e.g., Uber, Lyft), you use a mobile app or phone number to request and pay for rides from drivers.
 You can use this service to get to and from medical appointments, visit friends or family, or attend activities at your local senior center.

 Below are five key advantages to rideshare services:

-1. Convenience: Rideshares are available at the touch of a button on your smartphone.
+- Convenience: Rideshares are available at the touch of a button on your smartphone.
 You can get where you need to go without waiting for a bus or being on someone else’s schedule.

-3. Real-time updates: Rideshare apps provide live updates to keep you informed.
+- Real-time updates: Rideshare apps provide live updates to keep you informed.
 Knowing exactly when your ride will arrive can help you plan and have more peace of mind.

-4. Affordability: Rideshare services are often a cost-effective option for everyday trips around town—especially if you can use your Medicare Advantage flex card funds for qualifying rides.
+- Affordability: Rideshare services are often a cost-effective option for everyday trips around town—especially if you can use your Medicare Advantage flex card funds for qualifying rides.

 How do rideshare services work with my flex card?

-Rideshare companies like Uber allow you to create an account and schedule rides on your smartphone at your convenience.
+Rideshare companies allow you to create an account and schedule rides on your smartphone at your convenience.
 The fare is usually calculated up front and will vary based on the time of day and distance you travel.
 Other factors also affect fare, such as when there are more riders than available rideshare drivers on the road.

 While rideshare requests can be made easily through the company’s app, you don’t need to use an app to request a ride.
-For example, Uber allows you to easily book rides and use your flex card by calling a toll-free phone number, 1-833-USE-UBER.
+Often, you can book rides and use your flex card by calling a toll-free phone number instead.
+Check in-app or on the company's web site for contact information.Â

 Make the most of your flex card benefits